-Click here to see a listing of the all the locations where we offer the class statewide.
-You can click each location one-by-one to check for dates and search for one that is offered in the timeframe you need.
+You may check other locations for times and dates that fit your needs.
+See the instructions above for how to search for classes near you.
+Then click each location one-by-one to check for dates and search for one that is offered in the timeframe you need.
 We do NOT offer special classes.
 Classes are only offered at the dates and times published.
 If necessary, you may need to consider attending a MADD VIP class in another state, if the court will approve it.
-For a listing of locations in nearby states, click here for a map that will let you search by zip code or state for MADD VIP locations.

 Is there a Spanish class available?

 Yes, the Nashville location does offer a Spanish class.
-Click here.
-The dates listed with a ** are offered in Spanish.
+The class listing will say English/Spanish if it is offered in Spanish.

 Are there special classes for court ordered minors?

 - In East Tennessee, we do offer a juvenile version of our Victim Impact Panel in partnership with the Knox County Juvenile Court.
 For a listing of dates, times, and location, click here.
 A parent or guardian is required to attend with juveniles 17 years or under.

 - In Middle Tennessee, an alternate program is available for teens and their parents.
 The program is called Start Making a Right Turn (SMART.)
 For more information on the program including dates, times, and fee information. click here.
 A parent or guardian is required to attend with juveniles 17 or under.
 In this program, the parent is also considered a participant and would be required to pay a fee as well.
 In addition, pre-registration is REQUIRED.
 Click the Referral Form at the link above to print and complete your form which may be faxed or scanned and emailed to us to reserve your spot for the SMART class.